Merkel-Raute: Use by supporters and opponents

 The stereotypical gesture was originally used in order to ridicule Angela Merkel and her government.
 Most notably, it is found with comedians impersonating her, combined with the colorful jackets she is usually seen wearing.
 In Jan Philipp Gloger's staging of The Flying Dutchman, which premiered during the 2013 Bayreuth Festival, the Merkel-Raute is used as a criticism of capitalism: During the performance, the gesture is shown as the distinctive mark of a nameless, synchronized elite of bankers and managers.

 When used by her own party (the conservative Christian Democratic Union), the gesture was intended as a political symbol for Merkel's (presumed) unagitated leadership.
 On 2 September 2013, near the climax of the campaign for the 2013 federal election, the CDU unveiled a giant banner greeting travellers at Berlin Hauptbahnhof, which was displayed on two sides of a hotel building under construction, taking up a total space of nearly 2400 m2.
 The photographic mosaic was made up of 2,150 images of the hands of CDU supporters and shows nothing but Merkel's hands forming the Raute, next to the slogan "(Put) Germany's future in good hands" (Deutschlands Zukunft in guten Händen).
 According to Hermann Gröhe, the manager of the CDU election campaign, the billboard would perfectly "embody our election message".

 Politicians of the opposition criticised the giant campaigning billboard as an instance of a "monstrous cult of personality", calling it "Cuban-style".
 Berlin-based newspaper Der Tagesspiegel used the childless Merkel's nickname Mutti ("mommy") in conjunction with Kurt Tucholsky's poem Mutters Hände ("Mother's Hands", which describes the hands of an old, dying woman) to imply that it was unfavorable for politicians to be characterized by just one hand gesture.

-A 2013 CDU billboard near the Berlin Hauptbahnhof uses a mosaic of supporters' photographs to depict the Merkel-Raute.